vijithassar/memento/README.md

 memento.js binds data to regions of audio or video and allows you to quickly recall the results at any point during playback or scrubbing.
 Calling the .data() method on a memento object will retrieve the data corresponding to that point in time.
 Calling the .data() method repeatedly at different points in time will retrieve different data.

 Conceptually, memento can be thought of as a way to slave all JavaScript execution to the playback as defined by the bound media node.
 It doesn't meaningfully use JavaScript events, though.
-Instead, it allows the media node to deliver data payloads that change over time, and then your application can take it from there.
+Instead, it wraps around a playable media node and a queryable data structure, and then uses timing information from the former to deliver dynamic data payloads from the latter that change over time.

 [video demo](https://twitter.com/lamthuyvo/status/645688414675828737)